 - Stepping up its commitment to evidence-based decision making.

-In line with Canada’s overall policy focus, the humanitarian assistance sector received the highest share of the country’s gender-focused funding in 2019 (US$539 million or 25% of overall bilateral allocable ODA).
-Health and populations followed, receiving US$477 million (22%) in funding for gender equality.
+In line with Canada’s overall policy focus, the humanitarian assistance sector received the highest share of the country’s gender-focused funding in 2020 (US$557 million, or 21% of overall bilateral allocable ODA).
+Government and civil society followed, accounting for 20% or US$532 million, in line with the government’s commitment to helping partner countries implement gender-sensitive policies and services.
+Health and populations received US$441 million (17%) in funding for gender equality.
 This is not surprising given Canada’s firm commitment to health, particularly sexual and reproductive and health and rights (SRHR) and maternal, newborn, and child health (MNCH; see Sector: ‘Global health’).
-Government and civil society accounted for 13% or US$290 million, in line with the government’s commitment to helping partner countries implement gender-sensitive policies and services.
-US$264 million (12%) was spent on gender-focused funding to education (See sector: ‘Education’).
+US$291 million (11%) was spent on gender-focused funding for education (See sector: ‘Education’).

 Canada is also a firm supporter of multilaterals in this sector.
-Canada is among the top ten government partners of the UN Women.
-According to UN Women, in 2019 Canada was the 10th-largest total government contributor with US$14 million.
+Canada is among the top 10 government partners of the UN Women.
+According to UN Women, in 2020 Canada was the 10th-largest total government contributor with almost US$19 million in funding provided.
 Canada also supports gender-related health initiatives through the United Nations Population Fund (UNFPA) and ‘She Decides’ (See Sector: ‘Global health’).

 Canada’s commitment to women and girls extends beyond its financial contributions.
 At the 2021 Generation Equality Forum, Canada co-led the Action Coalition on ‘Feminist Movements and Leadership’.
 At the March 2021 event in Mexico City, Mexico, Canada, and the Ford Foundation, suggested the formation of a multi-stakeholder Global Alliance for Sustainable Feminist Movements to increase and sustain resources for feminist movements.
 Canada also promotes gender equality at the G7.

-Funding for projects with a principal gender focus has increased significantly but remains below the government’s target of 15% by FY2021/22
+Funding for projects with a principal gender focus has increased significantly; the government has reached its of 15% by FY2021/22 target

-Of Canada’s remaining bilateral allocable ODA for 2019, US$274 million was spent on projects that did not integrate gender.
-All of Canada’s funding was screened against the gender equality policy marker in 2019.
+Of Canada’s remaining bilateral allocable ODA for 2020, US$322 million was spent on projects that did not integrate gender.
+All of Canada’s funding was screened against the gender equality policy marker in 2020.